The 3 reasons why students don't read in English

 The one downside is that it will take you quite a lot of time to do (to think of topics, find the articles and then adapt them).
 In my experience, it took me around two to three hours for each article I used on average.

 So, if you're busy or prefer to spend your free time doing other things, I have a solution for you.
-I have produced two PDF eBooks with 50 long reading texts and vocabulary exercises (one eBook for intermediate/FCE level students and the other eBook for upper-intermediate/CAE level students) which you can use with your students to get them reading.
+I have produced three PDF eBooks with 50 or more long reading texts and vocabulary exercises in each (an eBook for Intermediate/FCE level students an eBook eBook for Advanced/CAE level students) and one for eBook for Proficiency/CPE level students) which you can use with your students to get them reading.

 Giving my students articles to read at home (and subsequently talk about in class) has greatly helped them to improve their level of the language.
 And I strongly recommend you do the same yourself with yours.